 In fact, one of the most common Sangiovese clones used in Toscana is the Rauscedo 10 also sometimes called the "Grosso Lamole": "Lamole Type.
 Medium-large bunch, pyramid trunk, semi-compact.
 Large berry.
 Vigorous, very productive.
 It is the typical Sangiovese grosso toscano".

-, there are probably about 80 clones of Sangiovese homologated in Italy and about 20 of those are cultivated in Toscana.
+Depending on the source, there are probably about 80 clones of Sangiovese homologated in Italy and about 20 of those are cultivated in Toscana.

 In fact, in Montalcino and Sant'Angelo in Colle we have historically used smaller berries Sangiovese clones in order to give our wines more color and more structure and more longevity.
 The smaller is the berry, the more surface area of skin in ratio with the pulp and liquid of the berry.
 The skin contains the tannin that gives Brunello di Montalcino its structure and its nobility.